 You'll love this cornbread dressing because it's surprisingly easy to make from scratch.
 Plus, it's made the day beforehand!
 Simply pop it in the oven on Thanksgiving day.

 Cornbread dressing is made with crumbled cornbread that's mixed with sautéed celery, onions, and sage.
 Once baked, it turns into a moist, dense casserole that's filled with savory, comforting flavors, cornbread dressing pairs perfectly with turkey and gravy.

-This delicious savory side dish is the perfect addition to your Thanksgiving dinner table.
+This delicious savory side dish is the perfect addition to your Thanksgiving or Christmas dinner table.
 Plus, it serves a crowd!
 This recipe makes enough to serve 10 large portions.

 Dressing vs. stuffing

 Okay, so we've all heard of dressing and stuffing before, but what is the difference?

 It seems as though both words are use interchangeably.
 In the north, the word stuffing is more common.
 In the south, it is usually called dressing.